 The Library of Congress has been digitizing materials from its unique collections since the mid-1990s.
 The Library's homepage includes a search box as part of the header on the top right-hand corner.
 Use this box to search our digital collections.

 It is also possible to browse a page showing all digital collections (by collection name):

 While Latinx, US Latinas, Latinos, and Hispanos are used interchangeably, the Library of Congress uses the term "Hispanic Americans" as an authorized subject to describe many Latinx resources.

 If you are searching for Latinx resources, search "Hispanic Americans" instead of "Latinx" or "US Latina/o" in any of the Library's search portals to get better results.
-You may also include a combined search of "Hispanic Americans" OR "Latinos" to include cases where the term Latino was used.
+You may also include a combined search of "Hispanic Americans" OR "Latinos" to include resources where the term Latino was used.
 See link examples below: